Published Spring 2019, Version 1.0

 - Get and provide proper education about responsible use and the dangers of abusing alcohol.

-- Making sure to monitor youth activities throughout adolescence.
+- Monitor youth activities throughout adolescence.

 - Use interactive techniques when teaching alcohol education to keep students engaged and involved.